 Our city of 5.6 million features something for everybody, from a vibrant nightlife to a plethora of shopping districts including Bloor-Yorkville and Queen Street West.
+The North American Model United Nations (NAMUN) is Canada's oldest conference, and has proudly been in operation since its first session in Toronto in 1985.
 Come join us this February 22nd-25th and experience the uniqueness that is Toronto, but don’t forget to dress warmly!

 Established as the first institution of higher learning in Upper Canada in 1827, the University of Toronto is Canada’s finest and most prestigious research institution.
 The University’s achievements include but are not limited to: the discovery of insulin and stem cell research, development of multi-touch technology, proving the existence of black holes and the building of one of the world’s first operational computers!